grafana/grafana/contribute/merge-pull-request.md

 To include a pull request in the changelog, add a label named `add to changelog` to the pull request.
 Then the following additional validation rules are checked:

-- Title must be formatted according to [Format the pull request title](#format-the-pull-request-title)
+- The title must be formatted according to [Format the pull request title](#format-the-pull-request-title)
-- Description must include a breaking change notice if the change is labeled to be a breaking change.
+- The description must include a breaking change notice if the change is labeled to be a breaking change.
 Refer to [Breaking changes](#breaking-changes) below for more information.

 Not complying with above rules can make the **Changelog Check** fail with validation errors.